National Health Insurance Scheme in Nigeria (NHIS)

 Under the NHIS, eligible individuals and families can enroll in a health insurance plan and receive coverage for various medical services, including hospitalization, diagnostic testing, and preventive care.

-The NHIS receives funding through government subsidies and premiums paid by enrollees.
+Furthermore, the NHIS receives funding through government subsidies and premiums paid by enrollees.

 However, one of the main goals of the NHIS is to increase access to healthcare in rural and underserved areas of the country.